meircif/lumi-lang/docs/general-syntax.rst

 * strict white-spacing:

    - tabs are syntax errors
-   - indentation is exactly 2 spaces
+   - indentation is exactly 4 spaces
    - no spaces in line end
-   - line breaking is exactly 4 spaces
+   - extra indentation for line breaking is exactly 8 spaces
    - exactly one space around operators
    - file must end with a single newline
    - in general, any whitespace in the syntax must be used exactly